-Fishers often have a legitimate need to conduct maintenance activity at sea.
-The exemptions clause will enable the Authority to potentially issue authorisations (with conditions) for maintenance.
+The Mobile Fishing Permit Byelaw 2022 includes an exemptions clause that widens the scope for the issue of authorisations relating to maintenance.
+Fishers often have a legitimate need to conduct maintenance activity at sea including deploying the trawls or dredges to test hydraulics winches etc. The exemptions clause will enable the Authority to potentially issue authorisations (with conditions) for such maintenance that otherwise would be a breach of the Byelaw or Permit Conditions.
 The Authority will be able to determine the suitability of the authorisation request and consider what types of maintenance are suitable, where within the District it can be conducted and at what time it can take place.

-Depending on the types and suitability of maintenance required, the exemption clause in the Byelaw (a granted authorisation) will remove the need for mobile fishing vessels to transit to areas outside the District to conduct essential maintenance work; thereby losing fishing time taken for the repairs, spending more money on fuel and increasing their carbon footprint.
+Depending on the types and suitability of maintenance required, the exemption clause in the Byelaw (a granted authorisation) will remove the need for mobile fishing vessels to transit to areas outside the District to conduct essential maintenance work.
+Fishing vessels will therefore potentially save time conducting repairs, spend less money on fuel to reach areas beyond the District.
+Less travel to reach areas outside of the District (to undertake maintenance) helps fishing vessels to reduce their carbon footprint.
+The extended scope of the exemptions clause recognises objectives set out in the South and South West Marine Plans regarding climate change as it helps to mitigate against an increase in greenhouse gas emissions.